Medically reviewed on March 25, 2018

 Hypokalemia: Treatment or prevention of hypokalemia.

-Hypersensitivity to potassium chloride or any component of the formulation; hyperkalemia, renal failure, and conditions in which potassium retention is present.
-In addition, solid oral dosage forms are contraindicated in patients in whom there is a structural, pathological, and/or pharmacologic cause for delay or arrest in passage through the GI tract (solid oral dosage forms only).
+Hypersensitivity to potassium chloride or any component of the formulation; hyperkalemia, renal failure, and conditions in which potassium retention is present; structural, pathological, and/or pharmacologic cause for delay or arrest in passage through the GI tract (solid oral dosage forms only).

 Note: When maintaining normal daily requirements, IV doses should be incorporated into the patient's maintenance IV fluids.
 Intermittent IV potassium administration should be reserved for more severe depletion situations in patients undergoing ECG monitoring.
 Doses expressed as mEq of potassium.